josephsarz/Fragment-Toolbar-Library/README.md

 ## Library Usage

-### Add this lines to your BaseFragment
+### Step 1.
+Add this line to your BaseFragment

 `ToolbarManager(builder(), view).prepareToolbar()` to the overridden onViewCreated method

-### Then add an abstract builder method to your BaseFragment
+### Step 2.
+Then add an abstract builder method to your BaseFragment

 `protected abstract fun builder() : FragmentToolbar`

-### Your BaseFragment should look something like this
+### Step 3.
+Your BaseFragment should look something like this
 ```
 abstract class BaseFragment : Fragment(){